 "Masks are not required in outdoor public areas” - Marin Health and Human Services

-Further, the CDC defines contact as proximity (within six feet) of an infected person for at least fifteen minutes.
+Further, the CDC defines contact as proximity (within six feet) of an infected person for at least fifteen minutes (cummulatively over a 24 hr. period).
 Accordingly, Marin FC coaches and staff are expected to maintain such social distancing to the extent possible.

 As virus spread can occur even among vaccinated persons, testing is re-emerging as an important safety measure.
 In addition to medical facility organized testing, self-administered 'Rapid Tests" are an acceptable form of response to possible exposure.

-Should a Marin FC player, parent, staff member or coach have a confirmed exposure contact with a known positive person, the Marin FC person must self isolate (quarantine) for either:
+Should an UNVACCINATED Marin FC player, parent, staff member or coach have a confirmed exposure (close contact) with a known positive, the person must quarantine for either:

-1. Seven (7) days in which the person self monitors and remains sympton free for the entire time
+1. Fourteen (14) days in which the person self monitors and remains sympton free for the entire time

 2. A negative test result administered at least 48 hours after the time of possible exposure.

-1. Ten (10) days in which the person self monitors and remains sympton free for the entire time
+1. Ten (10) days after the onset of first sypmtoms or five (5) days after test results confirm infection, in which the person self monitors and remains sympton free for the entire time

 2. A negative test result administered at least seven (7) days after the time of infection diagnosis.